cloudevents/spec/amqp-transport-binding.md

 ## 3. AMQP Message Mapping

 The content mode is chosen by the sender of the event, which is either the requesting or the responding party.
-Gestures that might allow solicitation of events using a particular mode might be defined by an application, but are not defined here.
+Protocol interaction patterns that might allow solicitation of events using a particular content mode might be defined by an application, but are not defined here.

 The receiver of the event can distinguish between the two modes by inspecting the `content-type` message property field.
 If the value is prefixed with the